Hypothalamus involved in migraine

 Involved in autonomous functions:

-The dopaminergic system also seems to be involved.
+The dopaminergic system also appears to be involved.
 Indeed, the premonitory symptoms found during migraine attacks such as fatigue, yawning, changes in appetite and nausea involve the activation of the dopaminergic system 11 .

 References